namin/simple-tracing-jit/README.md

 ## TODOs / Limitations

+- [ ] Does not implement any heuristics to stop recording once in a hot loop.

 - [ ] Does not JIT conditional jumps, see `one_simple_loop2`.

 ### Can be solved with Trace Trees

-- [ ] For nested loops, the outer loop keeps being re-entered rather than entered once.
+- [x] For nested loops, the outer loop keeps being re-entered rather than entered once.
 This is because the inner exception bubbles up to the top.

-- [ ] A loop is not recompiled even though a new path becomes hot, see `nested_loops2`.
+- [x] A loop is not recompiled even though a new path becomes hot, see `nested_loops2`.